Duties of the Assessor

 How Property is Reappraised

 When a property is reappraised for change of ownership, the appraiser looks at comparable sales of like properties, or if the property produces income, s/he will do an income approach.
 Where the property is unique, the appraiser may use the owner's cost of construction (historic cost) or use costs based on industry-wide studies (replacement costs).
 Once a property has been valued, the owner is notified of the new value and given the opportunity to discuss the value with the Assessor.
-If there is disagreement, the owner may apply for a changed assessment with the local board of equalization.
+If there is disagreement, the owner may apply for a changed assessment with the local assessment appeals board..

 Personal property such as aircraft and boats are assessed each year based on "blue book" data gathered from market sales.
 Equipment used in a trade or business is also assessed every year, using a formula based on original cost and age of the equipment.